vidister/gimp-web/content/docs/userfaq.md

 The reason we prioritize it that way is that users who don't make a heavy use of Wacom tablets on Windows can live with GTK+2 based GIMP another year or so.
 However not providing high bit depth precision for editing makes GIMP unusable in professional workflows involving color grading and retouching.

-The completion of the GTK+3 port will lead to API/ABI changes: we intend to break a few things to make GIMP's architecture cleaner and prepare it for non-destructive editing (a feature currently planned for v3.2), and we **have** to break ABI it to make GIMP's custom widgets work with GTK+3.

 When completing the GTK+3 port, we will have to break API/ABI compatibility to make GIMP's custom widgets work with GTK+3.
-Moreover, we intend to break a few more things to make GIMP's architecture cleaner and prepare it for non-destructive editing (a feature currently planned for v3.2).
+Moreover, we need to break a few more things to make GIMP's architecture cleaner and prepare it for non-destructive editing (a feature currently planned for v3.2).

 ## Tips